That’s Been Fifty Years Ago… 50 Years of the CDB Part 18: Christmas Time Down South

 What do you think?

-Pray for our troops, our police and the peace of Jerusalem.
+Pray for our troops, our police, the Peace of Jerusalem and our nation.

 PLEASE READ BEFORE YOU POST